Part D#

 D3 BIM#

-Please ensure your VR model is uploaded to Revizto and your presentation is uploaded to Learn by Tuesday at noon.
+In addition to uploading the BIM files to DTU Learn, Please ensure your model is uploaded to Speckle/Catenda, your VR model is uploaded to Revizto and your presentation is uploaded to Learn by Tuesday at 9:00 am.
 The BIM should:

-All BIM should be submitted in both native format (i.e. Revit) and IFC 4X3
+• All BIM should be submitted in both native format (i.e. Revit) and IFC4

-Validate your IFC files so they conform to the schema with a schema checking tool
+• Validate your IFC files so they conform to the schema with a schema checking tool.
+Your ICT agreement should state whose responsibility this is.
+If not it is the person that uploaded on DTU Learn.

-Check your IFC file conforms to the disciplinary needs using the relevant IDS
+• Advanced: Check your IFC file conforms to the disciplinary needs using the relevant IDS.

 Important